Baraita of Samuel: Authorship

 Older scholars considered the author of the Baraita to be the amora Samuel of Nehardea, who, according to the statements in the Talmud, was a great astronomer (it is doubtful whether Kuzari [4:29] refers to an actual astronomical work of Samuel, or to his astronomical knowledge).
-The newer editions have Samuel ha-Ḳaṭan as the author.
-This is hardly based on a tradition, but rather is due to a combination of the name "Samuel" with Samuel ha-Ḳaṭan, who is mentioned as possessing knowledge of the Ibbur.
+The newer editions have Shmuel ha-Katan as the author.
+This is hardly based on a tradition, but rather is due to a combination of the name "Samuel" with Shmuel ha-Katan, who is mentioned as possessing knowledge of the Ibbur.
 These suggestions of names have no material value.
 The very contents and language of the Baraita contradict the assumption that it is the work of amoraim or tannaim.
 Moreover, chapter 5 designates the year 4536 (=776 C.E.) as the one which, with but a slight difference, resembles the year of the Creation.
 The courses of the sun and moon, leap-years, and Teḳufah will repeat themselves, and calculations must begin anew from this year.

 The earliest date, then, at which the Baraita could have been written is 776.
 It is more difficult to determine the latest date.
 This question is connected with that of the relationship of the Baraita to the Pirkei de-Rabbi Eliezer (PdRE).
 Some have endeavored to conclude, from citations of the Baraita by Abraham ben Ḥiyyah and Judah ha-Levi, that the Baraita and PdRE originally formed one work.
 The portions of the Baraita now existing prove clearly that the two are fundamentally different; neither diction, subject, character, nor aim of the two works bearing any resemblance.
 There is distinct kinship between the two astronomic chapters of PdRE (6 and 7) and the Baraita of Samuel; but it cannot be decided which author borrowed from the other.
 In fact, there may have been a third source from which both drew.
 Zunz supposes that the astronomic chapters in PdRE originally had a slightly varying form from that of the Baraita, and that portions from each found their way into the other.
 This would explain how Abraham b. Ḥiyyah came to designate a Baraita as being the work of Samuel and R. Eliezer.
 It is certain, however, that all that is known at present (as of 1906) consists of fragments of the Samuel Baraita.